Dynamic Convolutions: Exploiting Spatial Sparsity for Faster Inference: Experiments and results

 \section{Experiments and results}

-\ We first compare our conditional masking method with other dynamic execution approaches on CIFAR and ResNet, and show that our method improves the accuracy-complexity trade-off.
-Next, we apply our method on pose estimation, a task that is typically spatially sparse.
-We study the effectiveness of the proposed sparsity criterion on this task and demonstrate the inference speedup, measured in images processed per second.
+\ We first compare our masking method with other conditional execution approaches on CIFAR and ResNet, and show that our method improves the accuracy-complexity trade-off.
+Then we demonstrate inference speedup on \mbox{Food-101} with MobileNetV2 and ShuffleNetV2.
+Finally we apply our method on pose estimation, a task that is typically spatially sparse.
+We study the impact of the proposed sparsity criterion on this task.

-Algorithms are implemented in PyTorch 1.2 using cuDNN 7.6.
-Timings are measured on an i7 CPU with an Nvidia GTX1050 Ti GPU, and PyTorch benchmark mode is enabled for fair comparison.
-The computational complexity is reported in Multiply-Accumulates (MACs) in convolutional layers, averaged over all test images.